JoaoMEspindola/MDS_Trilha_Segura/README.md

 ## Funcionamento do Aplicativo

-No link abaixo, será possível ver um breve funcionamento das funções anteriormente listadas.
-Gravação feita diretamente do emulador do AndroidStudio.
+<p>No link abaixo, será possível ver um breve funcionamento das funções anteriormente listadas.
+Gravação feita diretamente do emulador do AndroidStudio.</p>
 <a href="https://youtu.be/QQBdJ5aXxvM">Vídeo do funcionamento.</a>